Graph2Eval: Automatic Multimodal Task Generation for Agents via Knowledge Graphs: Introduction

 \section{Introduction}

-A static and overly narrow evaluation framework risks conflating superficial familiarity with genuine cognitive ability.
-Imagine evaluating a person’s problem-solving ability by repeatedly presenting the same fixed set of exercises, eventually leading them to memorize the answers and achieve seemingly perfect performance, while their true adaptability remains untested.
-The same concern arises for (M)LLM-based agents: While large-scale pretraining on foundation models and domain-specific finetuning have substantially advanced agent performance~\citep{ liu2025infiguiagentmultimodalgeneralistgui, liu2025infiguir1advancingmultimodalgui, choudhury2024betterteacherllmagents, chen2025harmonyguardsafetyutilityweb, hu2025agents}, existing static datasets fail to disentangle whether an agent’s task success reflects authentic capability or mere retrieval of memorized knowledge, thereby undermining the assessment of true competence.
+A static and narrow evaluation framework risks mistaking surface-level familiarity for true cognitive ability.
+In a simplified analogy, repeatedly presenting the same fixed set of exercises may allow a person to memorize answers and appear to perform perfectly, while their true adaptability remains untested.
+The same concern arises for multimodal LLM-based agents: While large-scale pretraining on foundation models and domain-specific finetuning have substantially advanced agent performance~\citep{ liu2025infiguiagentmultimodalgeneralistgui, liu2025infiguir1advancingmultimodalgui, choudhury2024betterteacherllmagents, chen2025harmonyguard, hu2025agents}, existing static datasets fail to disentangle whether an agent’s task success reflects genuine generalization or mere retrieval of memorized knowledge, thereby undermining the assessment of true competence.
 Therefore, success on static datasets does not imply that an agent can generalize or remain reliable in real-world scenarios.